saquib9/saquib9/README.md

 -->

-- 🌱 I’m currently learning reactJS
+- 🌱 I’m currently learning NodeJs
 - 👯 I’m looking to collaborate on open source python projects
 - 🤔 I’m looking for help with ML
 - 📫 How to reach me: saquib.glhs@gmail.com